Spherical representations of Lie supergroups: Points and integrals

 We shall use the language of $S$-valued points discussed above to manipulate inte\-grals of relative Berezinian densities in a hopefully more comprehensible formalism.
 This also gives a rigorous foundation for the super-integral notation common in the physics literature.

 If $f$ is a superfunction on $X=S\times Y$ and we are given some relative Berezinian density $\Abs0{Dy}$ on $X/S$, then we write

 If the fibre retraction $r$ is understood, this is justified by the convention that the generic points of $S$ and $Y$ are denoted by $s$ and $y$, respectively.
-Moreover, it is easy to see that this notation behaves well under specialisation, since
+Moreover, it is easy to see that this notation behaves well under base change, since

 for any $t\in_TS$.
 This follows from the fact that the fibre retractions are respected by the morphism $s\times\id$.

 \begin{bibdiv} \begin{biblist} \bib{a-hchom}{article}{ author={Alldridge, A.}, title={The {Harish-Chandra} isomorphism for reductive symmetric superpairs}, journal={Transformation Groups}, volume = {17}, number = {4}, pages = {889--919}, year={2012}, doi={10.1007/S00031-012-9200-y}, }